 Retreats are an integral part of the University High School program and provide an important means for students to spend time together as a class, further developing their bonds with one another.

-They are designed to provide developmentally appropriate support to individual students in the context of their roles as class-members, and they are fun.
+They are designed to provide developmentally appropriate support to individual students in the context of their roles as class members.
 Retreats play an important role in the social-emotional development of students at U-High and are considered mandatory.
-That is, we expect each student to participate in their class activity that is designed to promote growth and community.
+That is, we expect each student to participate in these fun class activities that are designed to promote growth and community.

 It’s the end of January.
-The weather is cold and 12th graders are beginning to show signs of “senioritis.”
+The weather is cold and twelfth graders are beginning to show signs of “senioritis.”
 What better way to revive these students than to take them away for a weekend of skiing, skating, sledding, hanging, and playing with their friends!
 For many, this is the last extended time they will spend with friends they have known their entire life before the school year ends and the class scatters around the nation to their colleges and universities.